kiyami/soad/README.md

     $ cd soad
     $ python3 setup.py install

-> After installation, you can remove the downloaded sneratio folder.
+> After installation, you can remove the downloaded soad folder.

 #### Usage example:
     >>> from soad import AsymmetricData as asyd